Northridge Preparatory School: The Halls System

+Northridge students are divided into four halls: Cavalier, Riddervon, Paladin, and Vytis.
+The students in those halls then participate in annual competitions to accumulate points to their respective halls.
+The most recent hall that won was in the 2024-25 school year and the hall winner was the Paladin Hall.
+The colors for each hall are yellow for Cavalier, black for Riddervon, maroon for Paladin, and since 2025 green for Vytis, undergoing a rebrand from a greyish-white.

-Advisory program
+Advisory Program

 A key element in the Northridge approach to education is the advisory system.
 Every student has a faculty mentor who meets with him regularly throughout the year for all seven years, and who is always "on call."
 These regular sessions are meant to help each student pinpoint his academic, personal, and social strengths and weaknesses.
 They help him get to know himself and to follow through on resolutions to improve.
 Through these sessions and the support of a faculty mentor, each student is better able to grow in faith & virtue, manage & improve his studies, and discuss his family & social life.
 Often the advisor's job is simply to listen, to understand and to encourage.
 In addition to this personal help, all upperclassmen receive intensive college and career counseling.
 The advisor is also the key link between parents and the school, so that helping each student mature properly is truly the joint effort it should be.

-Relationship With The Archdiocese of Chicago
+Relationship with The Archdiocese of Chicago

-Northridge was founded by parents as an "independent school" that is guided by the teachings of the Catholic Church and therefore is not financially tied to the Archdiocese as diocesan Catholic schools are.
+Northridge was founded by parents as an independent school that is guided by the teachings of the Catholic Church and therefore is not financially tied to the Archdiocese as are diocesan Catholic schools.
 The school is not listed in the Archdiocese of Chicago school list, and so does not require the Chicago Catholic Schools Placement exam.
 In 2008, Northridge Prep was awarded the Catholic Honor Roll, which distinguishes it as a "Top 50 Catholic High School in America" under the three criteria of standardized test scores, Catholic Identity and academic curriculum.

 Athletics

 Northridge offers a number of athletic activities and plays in the Independent School League.
-The Knights were Regional Basketball Champs in 2003, 2004, 2008, 2009, 2010, 2014, 2020 and 2022.
-Sectional Basketball Champs in 2004.
-The Soccer Team has won Regional Championships in 2011, 2013, and 2014.
-They were also Cross Country IHSA Sectional Champions in 2017 and State Finalists in 2005, 2006, 2007, 2011, 2012, 2013, 2016, and 2017.
-The Track team as well became Sectional Champs in 2017, and qualified as State Finalists in the 4x8 meter relay.

 Will Rey, former Head Basketball Coach at Loyola University, is Northridge 's Athletic Director and Head Varsity Basketball Coach.

+Other sports at Northridge are Soccer, Tennis, Cross Country, Track, and Baseball.

+Recently in 2024 the Cross-Country team won the Class 1A State Finals.
+By far their best record and performance led by the head Cross-country coach, Coach Julian Murphy.